Table of Contents

 Syntax in PO files

-The gettext toolchain comes with a utility to check a PO file for syntax errors, msgfmt, which is available for both Windows and Unix.
+The gettext toolchain comes with a utility to check a PO file for syntax errors, msgfmt, which is available for Windows and Unix.
 However, the latest version of the utility (and the one Transifex uses) is available only for UNIX systems.

 You can check a PO file for syntax errors by running the command: